MuneebKalathil/SySAdmin-Scripts/README.md

                            Server2 <--------------------------------------------
 ```
 <b>04.
 RunCommand.py</b><br>
 This script will run a command on server1.
-This script does not use any error catching <br>
+This script does not use any error catching. <br>